notSudharshan/OasisInfobyte-Python-Projects/Weather App/readme.md

 Uses metric units for temperature
 Validates inputs and handles API or connection errors gracefully

-Tools Used
+-Tools Used

 Python
 Tkinter (GUI library)
 Requests library
 OpenWeather API

-How it works
+-How it works

 User enters a city name in the text field
 Clicks the "Get Weather" button